python/cpython/Doc/library/xmlrpc.server.rst

    not have a :meth:`_dispatch` method, it is searched for an attribute matching the name of the requested method.

-   If the optional *allow_dotted_names* argument is true and the instance does not have a :meth:`_dispatch` method, then if the requested method name contains periods, each component of the method name is searched for individually, with the effect that a simple hierarchical search is performed.
+   If the optional *allow_dotted_names* argument is a truthy value and the instance does not have a :meth:`_dispatch` method, then if the requested method name contains periods, each component of the method name is searched for individually, with the effect that a simple hierarchical search is performed.
 The value found from